MartsyniukOlena/recipes-website/README.md

 ### Messages:

 Messages are used to provide feedback to users after performing actions, such as signing in, signing out, loging in, adding, editing, or deleting a recipe or comment.
 These messages are displayed using Django's built-in message framework (django.contrib.messages), ensuring that users are informed about the outcome of their actions.
-Different message levels (e.g., messages.SUCCESS, messages.ERROR) are used to convey the nature of the message, whether it's a success message or an error message.
+Different message levels (e.g., messages.SUCCESS, messages.ERROR, messages.INFO) are used to convey the nature of the message, whether it's a success message or an error message.
 Messages enhance the user experience by providing immediate feedback, helping users understand the result of their interactions with the platform.

 ![Comment Deleted](readme-media/comment-deleted.png)